I was once working with a CEO to help get his senior leaders to be more open to input from multiple sources, including younger employees.

 If a closed mindset is the default setting, what must leaders do to override this and upgrade to inclusive leadership and diversity of thought?

 But before I explain how, let’s discuss why.

 Research by Deloitte makes a compelling case for Inclusive leadership.

-In 2014, when Satya Nadella took over from Steve Ballmer as CEO of Microsoft, he realized that the top leadership did not have diversity of thought.
+In 2014, when Satya Nadella took over from Steve Ballmer as CEO of Microsoft, he realized that the top leadership did not have a diversity of thought.
 Nadella showed inclusive leadership by inviting the founders of Mojang (a company that Microsoft had acquired) to the company offsite, even though they didn’t qualify.
 These young entrepreneurs were already cloud and digital natives and had the kind of thinking that Microsoft needed to pivot.
 At the time Nadella did this, Gartner gave them 2 to 3 years left of relevance, today they are a Trillion Dollar company.

 My inclusive leadership gets tested every time I step in front of a group to facilitate or coach.
 It's not uncommon for me to have leaders from 8 to 10 different countries and cultures; some who won't speak up and some who can't keep quiet.
-Navigating a minefield of sensitivities whilst challenging perspectives, is what gets my blood racing.
+Navigating a minefield of sensitivities whilst challenging perspectives is what gets my blood racing.

 Surprisingly, many leaders who practice the behaviors of inclusive leadership are unaware that this is what they are doing, and those that don’t practice these behaviors are under the impression that they are inclusive.

-So, if these narrow minded and divisive behaviors are toxic to the growth and sustainability of a company, what mindsets and behaviors should be encouraged?
+So, if these narrow-minded and divisive behaviors are toxic to the growth and sustainability of a company, what mindsets and behaviors should be encouraged?